apache/pekko/docs/src/main/paradox/common/io-layer.md

 # I/O Layer Design

-The `org.apache.pekko.io` package has been developed in collaboration between the Akka and [spray.io](http://spray.io) teams.
+The `org.apache.pekko.io` package has been developed in collaboration between the Pekko and [spray.io](http://spray.io) teams.
 Its design incorporates the experiences with the `spray-io` module along with improvements that were jointly developed for more general consumption as an actor-based service.